armory/documentation/_spinnaker/operator.md

 ```
 2. For each entry in `spec.spinnakerConfig.profiles`, copy it to its own file inside a `profiles` folder with a `<entry-name>-local.yml` name.
 3. For each entry in `spec.spinnakerConfig.service-settings`, copy it to its own file inside a `service-settings` folder with a `<entry-name>.yml` name.
 4. For each entry in `spec.spinnakerConfig.files`, copy it to its own file inside a directory structure following the name of the entry with double underscores (__) replaced by a path separator.
-Example: an entry named `profiles__rosco__packer__example-packer-config.json` would produce the file `profiles/rosco/packer/example-packer-config.json`.
+For example, an entry named `profiles__rosco__packer__example-packer-config.json` results inthe file `profiles/rosco/packer/example-packer-config.json`.

 When finished, you have the following directory tree:

 ```
 config
 default/